mohamadi7613/mycheat/tools/ansible.md

 ### Ansible roles
 + [ansible-galaxy](https://galaxy.ansible.com/ui/)
 + roles are Reusable Ansible components
++ a role is an encapsulation of automation tasks, variables, files, templates, and handlers into a reusable and modular structure
-+ we can create a role without `ansible-galaxy init` command, by creating a simple file directory manually
++ every role has a file structure

 ##### 1. ansible roles commands
 ```bash